Las Vegas

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-• Timeline: Applications for membership are accepted during the Annual Membership Drive from October-January each year, for daughters in grades 6th-9th at the time of the Membership Drive.
+• Timeline: Applications for membership are accepted during the Annual Membership Drive from January-March each year, for daughters in grades 6th-9th at the time of the Membership Drive.

 • Residence: A Prospective Member shall reside in the attendance areas of Las Vegas, or North Las Vegas, Nevada.